 Your hourly rate is just the beginning of your compensation.
 When comparing contracts, you must take your benefits into account as well.
 Benefits can make up a large portion of your total compensation.

-- Travel Reimbursements: Some assignments will reimburse you for traveling to and from your assignment.
-Travel reimbursements typically come as a flat rate, but can also come in the form of a per mile reimbursement based on the distance that you’re traveling.
-You might also get a flight reimbursement, though that is normally reserved for assignments in Alaska and Hawaii.
+Travel Reimbursements: Some assignments will reimburse you for traveling to and from your assignment.
+Travel reimbursements typically come at a flat rate but can also come as a per-mile reimbursement based on the distance you’re traveling.
+You might also get a flight reimbursement if your assignment is in Alaska or Hawaii.

-- Licensing Reimbursements: If you need to get licensed in a new state, your staffing agency may reimburse you for getting a new license.
+Licensing Reimbursements: If you need to get licensed in a new state, your staffing agency may reimburse you for getting a new license.

-- Overtime or extra time: In addition to your contracted hourly rate, some staffing companies also have an hourly rate for additional hours worked.
+Overtime or extra time: In addition to your contracted hourly rate, some staffing companies also have an hourly rate for additional hours worked.
 You may be able to negotiate this rate, which will help increase your overall earnings.